NeuralControl/statsElements/source/statisticalInference.rst

     Probability of correctly rejecting a False hypothesis.

 ..
 WARNING::
-    When a test outcome is not significant, it doesnt mean that Ho is True, the test is inconclusive
+    - When a test outcome is not significant, it doesnt mean that Ho is True, the test is inconclusive.
+    - If several concurrent tests are performed, consider a Bonferroni correction (i.e. divide the significance level by the number of concurrent tests)

 b.
 Establish the Effect Size ............................